s13n/AES42HAT/README.md

   31 of the HAT connector.
 Both the wordclock input and the receiver RXCKO outputs must be disabled before the Raspberry Pi can activate this signal.

+The clock syntheizer can be a CS2000 (obsolete), a CS2500 or a THAT7200.
+Its I²C address is 0x4F (0x9E for write, 0x9F for read).

 ### AES Receivers/Transmitters

 Decoding and encoding of the AES3 signal is done by U10 (on 8-channel variants